Magnetic storage: Digital recording

-Recording media in HDDs use a stack of thin films to store information and a read/write head to read and write information to and from the media; various developments have been carried out in the area of used materials.

 Magneto-optical recording

 Magneto-optical recording writes/reads optically.
 When writing, the magnetic medium is heated locally by a laser, which induces a rapid decrease of coercive field.
 Then, a small magnetic field can be used to switch the magnetisation.
 The reading process is based on magneto-optical Kerr effect.
 The magnetic medium are typically amorphous R-Fe-Co thin film (R being a rare earth element).
 Magneto-optical recording is not very popular.
-One famous example is Minidisc developed by Sony.
+One famous example is MiniDisc developed by Sony.

 Domain propagation memory

 Domain propagation memory is also called bubble memory.
 The basic idea is to control domain wall motion in a magnetic medium that is free of microstructure.
 Bubble refers to a stable cylindrical domain.
 Data is then recorded by the presence/absence of a bubble domain.
 Domain propagation memory has high insensitivity to shock and vibration, so its application is usually in space and aeronautics.

 Technical details

 Access method

 Magnetic storage media can be classified as either sequential access memory or random access memory, although in some cases the distinction is not perfectly clear.
 The access time can be defined as the average time needed to gain access to stored records.
 In the case of magnetic wire, the read/write head only covers a very small part of the recording surface at any given time.
 Accessing different parts of the wire involves winding the wire forward or backward until the point of interest is found.
 The time to access this point depends on how far away it is from the starting point.
 The case of ferrite-core memory is the opposite.
 Every core location is immediately accessible at any given time.

 Hard disks and modern linear serpentine tape drives do not precisely fit into either category.
 Both have many parallel tracks across the width of the media and the read/write heads take time to switch between tracks and to scan within tracks.
 Different spots on the storage media take different amounts of time to access.
 For a hard disk this time is typically less than 10 ms, but tapes might take as much as 100 s.